rundeck/docs/docs/administration/configuration/database/index.md

 Don't use the H2 embedded database for anything except testing and non-production.

-Use an external database service like Mariadb, Mysql, Posgres or Oracle.
+Use an external database service like Mariadb, Mysql, Postgres or Oracle.

 ### Customize the Datasource